Background pattern

 • Increased or decreased white blood cell count (in blood tests)

-• Red, inflamed patches on the skin covered in white scales, known as psoriasis
+• Red, raised, and inflamed skin areas covered with white scales, known as psoriasis

 • In elderly patients with dementia, a small increase in the number of deaths has been observed in those patients treated with antipsychotics compared to those not taking antipsychotics.

-• Blood clots in the veins, especially in the legs (symptoms may include swelling, pain, and redness in the leg), which may travel through the blood vessels to the lungs, causing chest pain and difficulty breathing.
+• Blood clots in the veins, especially in the legs (symptoms may include swelling, pain, and redness in the leg), which can travel through the bloodstream to the lungs, causing chest pain and difficulty breathing.
 If you notice any of these symptoms, consult your doctor immediately.

-In clinical trials with children and adolescents, side effects were generally similar to those of adults (see above), except for sedation and somnolence, which were more frequent in children.
-The most common side effects in children and adolescents were sedation, somnolence, headache, fatigue, nausea, dizziness, vomiting, decreased appetite, and movement disorders.
+In clinical trials with children and adolescents, the adverse effects were generally similar to those in adults (see above), except for sedation and somnolence, which were more frequent in children.
+The most common adverse effects in children and adolescents were sedation, somnolence, headache, exhaustion, nausea, dizziness, vomiting, decreased appetite, and movement disorders.

 5. Storage of Zeldox Capsules

-The capsules are blue and white, marked with “Pfizer” and “ZDX 20”.
+The capsules are blue and white, marked with "VTRS" and "ZDX 20".

 Viatris Healthcare Limited